ncyxie/Notepad-DOT/README.md

 ## Latest Information

-**Notepad DOT (based on .NET Framework) is discontinued.** I started building [Notepad DOT Qt](https://github.com/ncyxie/Notepad-DOT-Qt) (currently Beta and has not all functions, compared to Notepad DOT) based on Qt (C++) and it runs on Windows and Linux operating systems.
+**Notepad DOT (based on .NET Framework) is discontinued.** I started developing [Notepad DOT Qt](https://github.com/ncyxie/Notepad-DOT-Qt) (currently Release candidate and has almost all features, compared to Notepad DOT) based on Qt (written in C++ language) and it runs on Windows and Linux operating systems.

 ## Introduction